-1. You’ve been at Motorists since for nearly 30 years.
+You’ve been at Motorists for nearly 30 years.
 Tell us about the roles you’ve held there and how they’ve helped you be successful in your current job.

 After my freshman year at Ohio State, I applied to work at an insurance company and loved the work so much that I changed my major.
-Right before I graduated from college I applied at Motorists and have been here almost ever since.
+Right before I graduated from college, I applied at Motorists.
+I have been here almost ever since.

 Early in my career I was in underwriting, which looks at applications for insurance, vets them and makes sure they meet our guidelines.
-My customer service background and skills in reviewing, applying judgment and being able to say “no” when necessary been helpful in my current job.
+My customer service background and skills in reviewing, applying judgment and being able to say “no” when necessary have been helpful in my current job.
 In all of my roles, I try to work with people and be supportive even if we can’t fund something today.
-I always tell people that a no today doesn’t mean a no forever.
+I always tell people that a “no” today doesn’t mean a “no” forever.

-2. The Motorists Foundation focuses on “improving communities and families, promoting education, and encouraging wellness” with a “commitment to helping children succeed, eradicating cancer and supporting industry initiatives”.
-Can you share the ways in which you partner with nonprofits to fulfill this focus in Central Ohio?
+The Motorists Foundation focuses on “improving communities and families, promoting education and encouraging wellness” with a “commitment to helping children succeed, eradicating cancer and supporting industry initiatives.”
+Can you share the ways in which you partner with nonprofits to fulfill this mission in Central Ohio?

 We do a lot in our neighborhood in each of these areas.
 For example, in the area of education, we supported the Columbus Metropolitan Library’s capital campaign and support their programming.
 At Cristo Ray, we provide charitable donations, employ their students and also have an associate serving as a board member.
 The Columbus Museum of Art is across the street from us and we support them creating access for families who otherwise might not be able to visit by allowing it to be open for free on Sundays.
 We helped Ronald McDonald House to build a new wing for the families they serve, making it the largest Ronald McDonald House in the world.